gmkev97-web/DnD/2_World Almanac/Species/Playable/Dwarves.md

 | Dwarven Resilience | Advantage on saving throws to avoid or end the poisoned condition                                                         |
 | Dwarven Toughness  | [[HP]] maximum +1 for each level                                                                                          |
 | Stonecunning       | [[Bonus Action\|BA]] gain Tremorsense with a range of 18m (60ft) for 10 minutes.
 Must be touching stone (ignore footwear) |
-The Iron folk, the drunken folk or even called the
+The Iron folk, the drunken folk or even called the cavesfolk.
+As hairless as elves are, dwarves are known for long beards and sometimes coaty